 Fried Green Tomatoes, inspired by the book of the same name, told a story of relationships.
-Women formed important dynamics between each other, sometimes offering support and other times needing it.
-They might switch as needed or feel unsure just what to do.
-But the comedy-drama relied heavily on a talented cast to fuel this film driven by enduring relationships.
+Of women who formed important dynamics between each other, sometimes offering support and other times needing it.
+They might switch as needed or feel unsure just what to do, but the comedy-drama relied heavily on a talented cast to fuel this film driven by enduring relationships.
 So, what happened to one of its stars, Kathy Bates, who played Evelyn Couch?

 Born on June 28, 1948, Bates grew up primarily in Memphis Tennessee, then Texas for further education.
-Not only did she graduate early from high school and studied theater in college, but she also uprooted her life to pursue big dreams in the Big Apple.
-But her accomplishments did not stick to being a cast member.
+Not only did she graduate early from high school and studied theater in college, but she also uprooted her life to pursue big dreams in the Big Apple — though her accomplishments did not stick to being a cast member.
 In fact, by the ’90s, she directed episodes of NYPD Blue, Six Feet Under, and Homicide: Life on the Street.

 Big city, big changes

 Kathy Bates didn’t see immediate success when she started living in New York.
 Her theater experience came from minor productions and small roles — if she had any at all.
 For extra money, she worked as a cashier.
 Bates dreamed of stardom and tried working towards that goal.
 But in a New York Times interview, she claimed casting agents said her appearance kept her from being a big name, like the next Ingrid Bergman.
 They left her feeling “I was never pretty enough for the roles that other young women were being cast in.”

 RELATED: The Cast Of ‘Fried Green Tomatoes’ Then And Now 2020